mich2000/raspi-car/README.md

 # The raspi-car

-Mini car controlled by a raspberry pi with 2 motors on either side.
+Mini car controlled by a raspberry pi with 2 motors on either side so that you can see it rolling.

 This car is controlled by ssh and drives through the use of keys being inputted by the standard input.

 ## What is needed?

-* raspberry pi 4
+* raspberry pi 4 with raspbian installed on
 * motor controller. ex. drv8833
 * 2 DC motors. ex.
 MOT-TT-90:1
 * 4 male to female jump wires
 * 6 male to male jump wires
 * 1 breadboard
-* 2.7 - 10.8 V battery or equivalent(If the battery exceeds the voltage you can use a voltage divider or zenerdiode to reduce this.)
+* 2.7 - 10.8 V battery or equivalent(If the battery exceeds the voltage you can use a voltage divider setup or zenerdiode to reduce this.)
 * Electric cable for raspberry pi or powerbank with an output of at least 2.1 mAH to give it enough juice.

 ## Setup raspberry pi